analyticalworkflows/TeachingMaterials/admin/README.md

 I probably won't do this regularly down the road, but because of how much information I gave you today I figure it'd be helpful to summarize your to-do's.

-- Apps & Accounts (for Tuesday)
+- Apps & Accounts (for next class)
   - Create a GitHub account (and send me your username)
   - Install Git and LaTex
   - Pick and install a Git GUI
   - Decide whether to use a browser-based or stand-alone text-editor (primarily for LaTex, but also relevant to Markdown), and either create an account or install.

-- Discord
-  - Create account (and install)
-  - I will send-out an invite to join tomorrow (Friday) morning.
-You will have 48 hrs to join.
-(The invitation will have installation details too.)
-- Readings (for Tuesday)
+- Readings (for next class)
-  - The paper assigned for today
+  - The paper assigned for today (if you haven't read it already)
   - My notes for Structured Projects
   - My notes for Git w/ GitHub
   - The "Getting Started w/ Git"

-- Project Proposal (for Thursday)
+- Project Proposal (for the class after next)
   - Start planning & putting together your presentation
   - see README for details and additional before-class to-do's

 Finally, please email me if you'd like to discuss your project idea before committing to something.

-I think that's it.

 -mark